 Please share any budgeting advice or suggestions!

 Updated September 16, 2011 and originally published November 20, 2008.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.